saritasa-nest/saritasa-devops-helm-charts/charts/eol-exporter/README.md

 Each product must have a field `current` with valid version as defined in: https://endoflife.date/api/{product}.json.

-A `comment` field is optional, and it will be added as a label in the metrics.
+Optionally, you can add any extra field and it will be added as a label in the metrics

 A Prometheus extra scrape config must be configured in order to be able to watch the metrics in Prometheus.